wirt-ee/wirt-ee.github.io/docs/reports/storage/ceph/index.md

 ### The backup thread

 The object store earned its keep as a backup target.
-The estate's oldest pattern is above — the blind RBD snapshot, `rbd export`, and the note's own `echo do-tsm-backup` handing the export to a backup agent.
+The environment's oldest pattern is above — the blind RBD snapshot, `rbd export`, and the note's own `echo do-tsm-backup` handing the export to a backup agent.
 For real production the bulk loop gave way to a curated procedure: take the VM, find its volumes, fire the snapshots back-to-back — as close in time as two commands can be — then dump the files to tape (Tivoli Storage Manager).
 Consistency was a human aiming two snapshots at the same moment.
 The pattern's descendant needs no agent and no tape: software that takes Ceph snapshots of VM block volumes and ships them **to S3** — the same blind-snapshot mechanics, the export target swapped from a queue to an object store, and a restore that becomes an S3 GET.
 Its architecture, encryption, restore discipline and one known consistency limitation have [their own page](../rbd-backups/index.md).
 The proof of a backup remains a restore; the object store just shortens the distance between them.

 ## CephFS with a writeback cache tier